oscarfevre/Android-Phone-Status-Reporting-Tool/README.md

 # Android Status Slack Reporter (Java)

-This is a minimal Android (Java) scaffold that collects basic device metrics (memory, temperature, battery) and posts formatted status messages to a Slack Incoming Webhook.
+This is a minimal Android (Java) app that collects basic device metrics (memory, temperature, battery) and posts formatted status messages to a Slack Incoming Webhook.

 Overview